Notification

 Demo

 Notifications API works differently in iOS Safari (and other browsers).
-They allow notifications only for progressive web applications.
-So you need to click Add to home screen and open the page from here to enable notifications.
+They allow notifications only for progressive web applications installed to Home screen.

 //import {useNotificationState, Notification, ButtonGroup, Button} from 'koval-ui'; function Example(props) { const notificationId = 'foo'; const {openNotification, closeNotification} = useNotificationState(notificationId); return ( <Fragment> <ButtonGroup layout="vertical"> <Button onClick={openNotification}>open notification</Button> <Button onClick={closeNotification}>close notification</Button> </ButtonGroup> <Notification id={notificationId} requireInteraction={false} title="Foo notification" body="Notification body" icon="https://picsum.photos/33/33" /> </Fragment> ); }